ZynoZin/basic-auth-with-go/README.md

 username : abc
 password : 123
 ```
-Once the server is running, try the authentication using the curl comman in a new terminal:
+Once the server is running, try the authentication using the curl linux command in a new terminal:
 ```shell
 curl -k -u abc:123 http://0.0.0.0:8080
 ```